Hentai: Classification

 The hentai genre can be divided into numerous subgenres, the broadest of which encompasses heterosexual and homosexual acts.
 Hentai that features mainly heterosexual interactions occur in both male-targeted (ero or dansei-muke) and female-targeted ("ladies' comics") form.
-Those that feature mainly homosexual interactions are known as yaoi or Boys' Love (male–male) and yuri (female–female).
+Those that feature mainly homosexual interactions are known as yaoi or Boys' Love (male–male) and yuri or Girls' Love (female–female).
 Both yaoi and, to a lesser extent, yuri, are generally aimed at members of the opposite sex from the persons depicted.
 While yaoi and yuri are not always explicit, their pornographic history and association remain.
 Yaoi's pornographic usage has remained strong in textual form through fanfiction.
 The definition of yuri has begun to be replaced by the broader definitions of "lesbian-themed animation or comics".

 Hentai is perceived as "dwelling" on sexual fetishes.
 These include dozens of fetish and paraphilia related subgenres, which can be further classified with additional terms, such as heterosexual or homosexual types.

 Many works are focused on depicting the mundane and the impossible across every conceivable act and situation, no matter how fantastical.
-One subgenre of hentai is futanari (hermaphroditism), which most often features a woman with a penis or penis-like appendage in place of, or in addition to, a vulva.
+One subgenre of hentai is futanari (hermaphroditism), which features a woman with a penis or penis-like appendage in addition to a vulva.
 Futanari characters are often depicted as having sex with other women, but many other works feature sex with men or, as in Anal Justice, with both genders.
 Futanari can be dominant, submissive, or switch between the two roles in a single work.